petrailic/system-of-eqns-solver/README.md

     v + 2z + x + y + w = 8'''
 ```

-This string is analyzed and parsed into a list of dictionaries, then converted into an augmented matrix representing the system.
-The row_reduce function reduces the matrix into Reduced Row-Echelon Form (RREF).
+The input string is parsed and converted into an augmented matrix representing the system.
+The row_reduce function uses Gaussian elimination to get the matrix into Reduced Row-Echelon Form (RREF).
 Below are the steps of this matrix's reduction:

 Step 1 - First pivotal 1:
 <p align="center">